DarkExodus04/Python-sem4/README.md

  3. Register.
  4. Home page
  5. Hackathon page showing Start,End date and Phase of the hackathon and a register link.

+ ## Remarks
+ Every City may contain same hackathon.
+This is because some hackathons are online and can be participated from everywhere in the world.